fahadkaleem/100-JS-Projects/README.md

 1. I will do 100 small JavaScript projects.
 2. There's no time limit on how long an individual exercise can take.
-3. Perfect is the enemy of good.
-I will not be afraid of making mistakes.
-4. I will ask for help when I need it.
+3. I will ask for help when I need it.
 Stack Overflow FTW!

 ## Projects
 1. **Tic Tac Toe** - Simple Implementation of Tic Tac Toe game